 Your bills will be paid on a scheduled monthly basis, on the date of your choice.
 You will receive an SMS notification on your mobile after deduction has been processed.

 The steps to take to benefit from this service:

 Step 1: Provide an active current or savings bank account number (IBAN) from a local commercial bank of BENEFIT scheme (for verification, provide any formal document issued by the concerned bank containing account name and IBAN Number).

-Step 3: EWA official front desk agent will guide you to choose a deduction date and deduction celling amount*, then the Direct Debit Instructions form (DDI) will be printed.
+Step 2: EWA official front desk agent will guide you to choose a deduction date and deduction celling amount*, then the Direct Debit Instructions form (DDI) will be sent through E-mail.

-Step 4: The presence of the bank account holder by himself to sign the DDI form which will be subject to the approval from the bank in question.
+Step 3: The bank account holder should sign the DDI form, and send it back by email to EWA agent which will be subject to the approval from the bank in question.

 How does it Work?

 The Direct Debit Instructions (DDI) is programed to check the total due bill on the chosen set date and it will instruct the bank to deduct the amount.